freeseek/mocha/README.md

 mkdir -p $dir
 ```

-If you want to process <b>genotype</b> array data you need a VCF file with GT, BAF, and LRR information:
+If you want to process <b>genotype array</b> data you need a VCF file with GT, BAF, and LRR information:
 ```
 ##fileformat=VCFv4.2
 ##FORMAT=<ID=GT,Number=1,Type=String,Description="Genotype">